yixmao/extend_tr/README.md

 ```

 ## Example usage
 Detailed example usage of different TR configurations can be found in `tr_examples.ipynb`.
-Here, we go through a simply example that runs ensemble TR on the CHEMBL dataset 278.
+Here, we go through a simple example that runs ensemble TR on the CHEMBL dataset 278.

 **Step 1: Prepare the data**

 To use TR functions, first we need to prepare the data, including the descriptors, targets, train and test indices and validation indices (optional).
-Note that the descriptors and targets need to be ```pdDataFrame```, and the indices need to be ```list```.
+Note that the descriptors and targets need to be ```pd.DataFrame```, and the indices need to be ```list```.
 ```python
 import pandas as pd
 # load the descriptor - the indices of desc will be used later